The Schedule

 When the ashes cool, what happens to a forest after fires?
 How do the trees, flowers, salmon, animals, and other species recover?
 Learn about the impact of last year's Bench Lake and Wapiti Fires on the surrounding ecosystem with fire ecologist and former park ranger Melinda Markin of the Sawtooth Society.

-Meet at the Redfish Lodge.
+Meet at the Stanley Lake Trailhead.
 We will head out to the trees from there.